luis12901/Sistema-para-control-de-inventario/README.md

 - **CSS**: Holds stylesheets for the web interface.
 - **HTML**: Houses HTML files defining the structure of web pages.

-## Contributing

-Contributions to enhance and expand the functionality of this Inventory Management System are welcome.
-Please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).